 Clicking on organization names reveals additional information about the entities.
 Do they conduct safety training for coaches?
 Do they offer transportation support?
 Do they carry insurance?
 Do they provide equipment for athletes?
 Do they conduct background checks on coaches?
 Do they make accommodations for differently abled youth?
 Organizations can also describe on their page who they are, their costs, registration timeline and process, extra enrichment opportunities provided (such as academic tutoring), and who to contact.

 Not only can the directory help families, it helps the city become more focused on the community’s needs and communicating support.
+Connecting multiple uses to the data product and without having to frequently update it was how Boston’s government agencies bought into the effort.
 In February 2024, the Boston mayor’s office hired Tyrik Wilson as its first youth sports initiative manager within the city’s Let’s Play Boston initiative.
 The city uses the directory to share grant information, events and coaching development, and evaluate how government and potential funders can help.

-While Boston’s efforts with the online directory are far from a finished product, here are some initial learnings shared by Wilson.
+While Boston’s efforts with the online directory are far from a finished product, here are some initial learnings shared by Wilson and Gideon Emmanuel, who led the technology efforts to build the platform.

 Why Boston created the directory